wacncontent/CustomizeTool/output/articles/media-services/media-services-azure-media-customize-ame-presets.md

 - Audio Codec the codec used for encoding audio, valid values are: AAC, WMA, and DDP
 - Channel Count the number of audio channels encoded, valid values are: 1, 2, or 6
-- Default extension – the default file extension
+- Default extension - the default file extension
 - Language the BCP-47 language code representing the language used in the audio.
-This currently defaults to “und”.
+This currently defaults to "und".
 - Original File Name the name of the file uploaded into Azure Storage
-- StreamId – the stream ID as defined by the streamID attribute of the <StreamInfo> element in the preset file
+- StreamId - the stream ID as defined by the streamID attribute of the <StreamInfo> element in the preset file
 - Video Codec the codec used for encoding, valid values are: H264 and VC1
 - Video Bitrate the bitrate used when encoding the video, specified in kbps